15 Best Things To Do In Springfield, MA - Karta.com

 Visitors can tour the armory’s impressive collection of firearms, dating back to the 18th century, and learn about the innovations in manufacturing that were pioneered here.
 Interactive exhibits highlight the armory’s contributions to American warfare, while guided tours offer deeper insights into the significance of the site.
 The stunning architecture and surrounding grounds also make for a pleasant stroll, perfect for history enthusiasts and casual visitors alike.

-5. Take a Day Trip to Six Flags New England
+5. Day Trip to Six Flags New England

 Thrill-seekers and families looking for a day of fun will love Six Flags New England, located just 10 minutes from downtown Springfield.
 As one of the premier amusement parks in the Northeast, Six Flags offers a variety of rides and attractions, from adrenaline-pumping roller coasters to family-friendly rides and water parks.